drasi-project/docs/docs/content/how-to-guides/extend-drasi/implement-a-source.md

 ### Services

-The `services` field configures the definition of the serivce(s) of a Source.
+The `services` field configures the definition of the service(s) of a Source.
 For any SourceProvider, you must define two required services: `proxy` and `reactivator`, and you can choose to define additional services if needed.
 Every service will be rendered into an unique Kubernetes deployment and ultimately a Kubernetes pod.
 For each `service`, there are four fields that you can configure:
 - `image`
   - `image` is a required field and you can specify the image to use for this source service here.
     - (NOTE: Drasi assumes that the image lives in the same registry that you used when you executed `drasi init`).
   - `endpoints`
     - If your source has a port that needs to be exposed, you can specify them under the `endpoints` section.
 The `endpoints` section takes in a series of `endpoint`, which is a JSON object.
-Each `endpoint` object should have two properties: `setting` and `target`. `setting` can be either "internal" or "external", althrough we currently only support internal endpoints.
+Each `endpoint` object should have two properties: `setting` and `target`. `setting` can be either "internal" or "external", although we currently only support internal endpoints.
 For the `target` attribute, if the setting is set to `internal`, the `target` should be a port number.
-    - Each endpoint will be rendered into a Kuberentes Service, with the value of `target` being set as the port number.
+    - Each endpoint will be rendered into a Kubernetes Service, with the value of `target` being set as the port number.
     - The following block defines a Source that will create a Kubernetes service called `<source-name>-gateway` with a port of `4318` when deployed.
       - ```yaml
           endpoints: